Mako Tabuni: Killing

-In May 2012, a German tourist, Pieter Dietmar Helmut was non-fatally shot while swimming with his wife in Base G beach, the perpetrators were later revealed to be members of extremist faction of KNPB lead by Mako Tabuni, three members were later caught and charged with manslaughter.
+In May 2012, a German tourist, Pieter Dietmar Helmut was non-fatally shot while swimming with his wife in Base G beach, the perpetrators were later revealed to be members of extremist faction of KNPB led by Mako Tabuni, three members were later caught and charged with manslaughter.

 On June 14, 2012, Mako was killed, as he was walking near his home in Waena, without any further warning by Indonesian police in plain clothes, sparking massive and violent protests and riots.
 Activists have since claimed that Tabuni was killed intentionally, which is a breach of the law.
 The police spokesman said that he was shot because he resisted arrest.
 However, the police view was challenged by eyewitnesses.
 These also claimed that Mako was still alive when he entered the police hospital in Jayapura and that he died while in police custody.

 Response

 Indonesia President Susilo Bambang Yudhoyono conceded that the Indonesian security forces have overreacted at times but also mentioned that the attacks were "on a small scale with limited victims."

 In an official statement, national police chief General Timur Pradopo said that Tabuni was killed after he grabbed a weapon from a policeman attempting to arrest him and escaped, while also adding that investigation revealed that Tabuni had a loaded gun with 18 bullets.
 He was wanted for "causing unrest in the province", according to Papua police chief Major General Bigman Lumban Tobing.